 - Segundo Barrio Murals (El Paso) – For me, the murals of the Segundo Barrio are a must see in downtown El Paso.
 Stop by the visitor center for a map, and to check out other things to do in El Paso during your visit.
 Then have fun tracking down dozen of beautiful murals.

 I don’t know about you, but when I’m on a road trip, we don’t spend a lot of time in or money on hotels.
 It just not worth it.
-This El Paso to Phoenix road trip was no exception.
+Our drive from El Paso to Phoenix was no exception.